DonBower/HamGoBox/README.md

 ## Objectives:
 The Purpose of this Repository is to document the build of the Ham Radio Go Box, which provides for an encapsulated radio that is already hooked up, and requires only power and an antenna.

+## Status:
+While the display and python3 code are working very well, there is one piece that needs attention: the humidity trend indicator (↑, →, ↓), needs attention.  it should not be changing from rising, stable, falling more than once an hour, but it changes mid minute.

+Additionally, I need better documentation to set up the sensors.
+Adafruit has made it very easy to install, and I need to reflect that in this repo.

+Lastly, again on the documentation front, the STL files for the 3D printed objects need to be better documented.

 ## Components:
 ||||
 |:--------:|:---------|:------------------------------------------------------|